Skip to main content

 repeatCount

-Repeats the animation a specific number of times.
+Repeats the animation a fixed number of times.

 .repeatCount(count: number): AnimationComponent